 All about Pigato.
 Ligurian wines

-“Pigato” derives from” pigau”, local for “speck” – i.e., the small rusty spots on ripe grapes.
-This fascinating variety of uncertain origins was (most likely) introduced in Liguria at the end of the 17th century: planted in Ortovero (entroterra of Albenga) in 1830, 53 years later it was mentioned in the Bollettino ampelograco.
+“Pigato” comes from” pigau”, local for “speck” – i.e., the small rusty spots on ripe grapes.
+This fascinating variety of uncertain origins was (most likely) introduced in Liguria at the end of the 17th century: planted in Ortovero (entroterra of Albenga) in 1830, it was mentioned 53 years later in the Bollettino ampelografico.
 The first Pigato wine was sold in 1950.

 Harvesting (usually) takes place in the second part of September.
-The return of ancient winemaking techniques (fermentation on skins) instead of modern white vinification (soft press) has often proved satisfying.
-Maturation before bottling and refinement lead to fullness of taste.
+The return of ancient winemaking techniques (fermentation on skins), instead of modern white vinification (soft press), has often proved satisfying.
+Maturation before bottling and refinement leads to fullness of taste.

 Pigato is straw yellow with golden hues, brightness to the eye evocative of its natural acidity.
 The nose is persistent and intense, fruity and floral: distinctive notes of aromatic herbs (sage, rosemary, thyme and – sometimes – basil) plus ripe peach and apricot, notes of citrus fruits, honey and scents of the maquis.
 On the palate, fine body and structure: sapid, dry and fruity, it features good acidity, warmth, persistence, medium alcohol content, mineral notes and a bitter almond (or peach stone) finish.
-Pigato is to be enjoyed young (3 years), though experimentation has proved that vinification on the skins can provide great personality defying time.
-Commitment and technology have fostered the reputation of Pigato, now available also in a sparkling (Charmat) version.
+Pigato should be enjoyed young (3 years), though experimentation has proved that vinification on the skins can provide great personality, defying time.
+Commitment and technology have fostered the reputation of Pigato, now available also in sparkling (both Metodo Classico and Charmat) versions.

 My English abstract of the article as published on LiguriaFood